yungchou/contoso.insurance/HOL/Hands-on lab step-by step - Building a resilient IaaS architecture.md

 Duration: 30 minutes

-Litware is planning to deploy infrastructure in multiple regions in Azure to provide infrastructure closer to their employees in each region as well as the ability to provide additional resiliency in the future for certain workloads.
+Contoso is planning to deploy infrastructure in multiple regions in Azure to provide infrastructure closer to their employees in each region as well as the ability to provide additional resiliency in the future for certain workloads.
 In this exercise, you will configure connectivity between the two regions.

 ### Task 1: Create a VNET in the second region